acont95/scheduler/README.md

 SchedulerRuntime runtime = new SimulationRuntime(simulationConfig);
 ```

-Alternatively, create a WallClockRuntime object:
+Alternatively, create a WallClockRuntime object to use the SystemUTC clock:

 ```java
 SchedulerRuntime runtime = new WallClockRuntime();